Jun 17, 2025

 Testing These Models

-You can test and compare these models directly in ChatLabs.
+You can test and compare these models directly in Writingmate.ai.
 This all-in-one AI tool gives you access to both o1-mini, o1-preview, and to o3-mini.
 This makes it easy to see the differences firsthand and to see it yourself not on some abstract tasks and metrics, but on your work precisely.

-Other models that you can use in ChatLabs are Claude 3.7 Sonnet, Claude 3 Opus, new Gemini and Llama, Grok 3 and dozens of other models in a one 20$ subscription.
-Each model has different strengths and weaknesses and their specific use cases.
-Claude Sonnet 3.7 is also a nice choice for basic coding tasks and is in some cases more reasonable than o1 or o3 OpenAI models.
+• For example, Claude Sonnet 3.7 is also a nice choice for basic coding tasks and is in some cases more reasonable than o1 or o3 OpenAI models.

-My Verdict: o1 vs o3, Which Wins?
+My Final Word: o1 vs o3, Which Wins?

 This o1 vs o3 comparison isn't as straightforward as I thought at first sight.
 The winner depends on your specific needs and on what you do with an AI model.